 15.1 It shall be the duty of the Council to review the Financial Regulations of the Council from time to time.
 The Clerk shall make arrangements to monitor changes in legislation or proper practices and shall advise the council of any requirements for a consequential amendment to these financial regulations

-You can download this document in pdf format, please click on the ‘Documents’ tab on the left hand side of this page
+You can download this document in pdf format, please see the ‘Documents’ tab on the left hand side of this page